Behold, the mystery of the flipping scar, eyepatch, light source and hand wraps.

 - Xenogears has ordinarily left/right-swapping 2-D character portraits for all the bilaterally symmetric characters, but both Bart and Sigurd have patches over their eyes.
 Each character has two different portraits depending on whether they are being viewed from the left or from the right, which is slightly plot-important as their eyepatches are on different eyes from each other and this enables them to both simultaneously use the Fatima Jasper retinal scanner during a Cut Scene.
 This asymmetry is even lampshaded in one scene, where Bart and Sigurd are noticed to both be wearing their eyepatches on the wrong eye—this is a practical joke on their part.

 - Since Tales Of The Drunken Paladin uses Party in My Pocket, you only see Anebriate, whose character sprite always has his spear in his right hand.
 It doesn't show up if you're facing left or up.

 - Zappa's portrait in Chrono Cross always keeps the correct eye scarred over... though each world's Zappa is missing a different eye.

-- Gill from Street Fighter III was designed specifically to show that the CP System III (the arcade hardware the game was originally released on) could be used to avert this problem.
+- Gill from Street Fighter III was designed specifically to show that the CP System III (the arcade board the game ran on) could be used to avert this problem.
 The red half of his body always faces to the left of the screen, and the blue half always faces to the right, no matter which direction he turns.
 His special attacks even change depending on which way he's facing.
-His secretary who shows up in his win poses has an asymmetrical haircut for this reason as well.
+His secretary, who shows up in his win poses, has an asymmetrical haircut for this reason as well.